viralemergence/pnpc/README.md

-# Biodiversity & Infectious Disease
+# Pathogens & Planetary Change

-This code is used to generate the figures for the review on biodiversity and infectious disease, citation to come.
+This code is used to generate the figures for the review on biodiversity, climate & planetary change, and infectious disease, citation to come.

 ## For Users